 Screen time for kids is a huge topic on every parent’s mind right now because it has been getting a lot of press through the newly affirmed restrictions from the World Health Organization (WHO).
-Both the WHO and the American Academy of Pediatrics (AAP) have been very vocal lately in urging parents to severely restrict screen time for kids under the age of five.
-The latest recommendations are for children under two years to have no screen time at all and children between two and five to have no more than an hour per day.
+Both the WHO and the American Academy of Pediatrics (AAP) have been very vocal lately in urging parents to restrict screen time for kids under five severely.
+The latest recommendations are for children under two years to have no screen time and children between two and five to have no more than an hour per day.
 This can be quite a challenge when screens are a pervasive part of the world we live in.

 Why Limit Screen Time for Kids

-The primary objective of these organizations is to encourage physical activity, healthy social interactions between children and caregivers, and for children to get plenty of sleep.
+These organizations’ primary objective is to encourage physical activity, healthy social interactions between children and caregivers, and for children to get plenty of sleep.
 The suggested limitations of screen time for kids will help parents make sure these important goals are met.
-So, let’s take a closer look at when these concepts are best practiced for optimal early child development.
+Let’s take a closer look at when these concepts are best practiced for optimal early child development.

 When to Say No to Screen Time for Kids